 A half-day Nairobi National Park safari is a must-do experience for anyone visiting Kenya’s capital.

-In just a few hours, you can see the Big Four, witness rhino conservation in action, and photograph wildlife roaming free beside a world-class city skyline.
+In just a few hours, you have the possibility of seeing the Big Four, witness rhino conservation in action, and photograph wildlife roaming free beside a Nairobi city skyline.

 Whether it’s your first safari or a quick weekend adventure, this tour delivers the magic of Africa — effortlessly, accessibly, and sustainably.